bmmtstb/manim-meshes/README.md

 Activate the poetry venv: `cd ./manim_meshes/`, then `poetry shell`

 Install: `poetry install`
-If you get errors, it is possible that you have to pip install `pycairo` and or `manimpango` manually, depending on your setup.
+If you get errors, it is possible that you have to pip install `pycairo` and or `manimpango` manually (globally?), depending on your setup.
 Make sure to run `poetry install` until there are no more errors!

 Update packages and your own .lock file: `poetry update`

 If you implemented some features, update version using the matching poetry command: `poetry version prerelease|patch|minor|major`
 See the Poetry [Documentation](https://python-poetry.org/docs/cli/#version).

-Even though if the CI works properly, Publish on master branch is automatically, it can be done manually with: `poetry publish --build`
+Even though if the CI works properly, Publishing to pypi on master branch is automatically, it can be done manually with: `poetry publish --build`

 ### Debugging
 Like with basic manim, create an executable Python file with something around: